Newar language: Second dark age

 Democracy lasted for a brief period, and Newar and other languages of Nepal entered a second Dark Age with the dissolution of parliament and the imposition of the Panchayat system in 1960.
 Under its policy of "one nation, one language", only the Nepali language was promoted, and all the other languages of Nepal were suppressed as "ethnic" or "local" languages.

 In 1963, Kathmandu Municipality's decision to recognize Newar was revoked.
 In 1965, the language was also banned from being broadcast over Radio Nepal.
 Those who protested against the ban were put in prison, including Buddhist monk Sudarshan Mahasthavir.
 The New Education System Plan brought out in 1971 eased out Nepal's other languages from the schools in a bid to diminish the country's multi-lingual traditions.
 Students were discouraged from choosing their native language as an elective subject because it was lumped with technical subjects.
+Moreover, hostility towards the language from neighbors grew following massive migration into the Kathmandu Valley leading to the indigenous Newars becoming a minority.
+During the period 1952 to 1991, the percentage of the valley population speaking Newar dropped from 74.95% to 43.93%.

 Nepal's various languages began to stagnate as the population could not use them for official, educational, employment or legal purposes.
 Birat Nepal Bhasa Sahitya Sammelan Guthi (Grand Nepal Bhasa Literary Conference Trust), formed in 1962 in Bhaktapur, and Nepal Bhasa Manka Khala, founded in 1979 in Kathmandu, are some of the prominent organizations that emerged during this period to struggle for language rights.
 The names of these organizations also annoyed the government which, on one occasion in 1979, changed the name of Brihat Nepal Bhasa Sahitya Sammelan Guthi in official media reports.

-Some lines by the famous poet Durga Lal Shrestha of this era are as follows: